Torsion invariants of complexes of groups: Homological growth

 The rank of the last matrix $f+\partial$ is bounded by the number of cells in $Y'_{k}$.
-Therefore, the $\logtor$ is again bounded by $\frac{C[G:\gG_k]}{m_k} \log(m_k)$.
-As $k \to \infty$ implies $m_k \to \infty$, we are done. \end{proof} \begin{Remark} In \cite{abfg21}*{Corollary 10.14}, Abert, Bergeron, Fraczyk, and Gaboriau showed that groups with normal $\zz$-subgroups have what they call cheap rebuilding property.
-This is precisely what we used in the above proof: finite index subgroups can be recellulated with sublinear number of cells and polynomially bounded boundary maps.
-The proof above extends to groups acting on contractible complexes with strict fundamental domain where the stabilizers are either trivial or have their cheap rebuilding property. \end{Remark} \begin{Remark} If in Theorem~\ref{t:ss} (resp.
-Theorem~\ref{t:main1}) instead of assuming the strict fundamental domain, we assume that \emph{all} stabilizers are $\Fp$-$L^2$-acyclic (resp. have normal infinite cyclic subgroups with type $F$ quotient), then the first parts of the arguments show the vanishing of $b_i^{(2)}(G, \Fp)$ (resp. $t_i^{(2)}(G)$.) \end{Remark} \begin{Remark} For Theorem \ref{t:ss}, we only need $Z$ to be $\Fp$-acyclic, and for Theorem \ref{t:main1}, we only need $Z$ to be acyclic.
-The point being that the Borel construction $EG \times_G Z$ can still be used to compute the $\Fp$ or $\zz$-homology of $G$ and $\gG_k$. \end{Remark}
+Therefore, Proposition \ref{p:gabber} implies that the $\logtor$ is again bounded by $\frac{C[G:\gG_{k}]}{m_{k}} \log(m_{k})$.
+As $k \to \infty$ implies $m_{k} \to \infty$, we are done. \end{proof} \begin{Remark} In \cite{abfg21}*{Corollary 10.14}, Abert, Bergeron, Fraczyk, and Gaboriau showed that groups with normal $\zz$-subgroups have what they call cheap rebuilding property.
+This is precisely what we used in the above proof: finite index subgroups can be recellulated with sublinear number of cells and subexponentially bounded boundary maps.
+The proof above extends to groups acting on contractible complexes with strict fundamental domain where the stabilizers are either trivial or have their cheap rebuilding property. \end{Remark} \begin{Remark} If in Theorem~\ref{t:ss} (respectively Theorem~\ref{t:main1}) instead of assuming the existence of a strict fundamental domain, we assume that \emph{all} stabilizers are $\Fp$-$L^2$-acyclic (respectively have normal infinite cyclic subgroups with type $F$ quotient), then the first parts of the arguments show the vanishing of $b_{i}^{(2)}(G; \Fp)$ (respectively $t_{i}^{(2)}(G)$.)
+The point being that one can still use the Borel construction and rebuilding to construct models for $BG$ and $B\gG_k$; for Theorem~\ref{t:ss} we get a spectral sequence with all the terms of the $E_1$-sheet sublinear, and for Theorem~\ref{t:main1} we get a rebuilt complex with sublinear growth of cells and polynomially bounded norms of boundary maps. \end{Remark} \begin{Remark} For Theorem \ref{t:ss}, we only need the $G$-complex $Z$ to be $\Fp$-acyclic, and for Theorem \ref{t:main1}, we only need $Z$ to be acyclic.
+The point being that the Borel construction $EG \times_G Z$ can still be used to compute the $\Fp$ or $\zz$-homology of $G$ and $\gG_{k}$. \end{Remark}